Sheshiyer/wiki-heyzackai/00-foundation/press-release.md

 Founded in France, Heyzack.ai’s mission is to integrate friendly, conversational AI into every aspect of home life.
 The company develops a suite of AI-powered smart home solutions—from smart security to access, climate, and energy systems—all powered by its intuitive AI voice engine.

 Zack AI is the company’s first consumer product—fusing empathy, education, and artificial intelligence into a gentle companion that fits in every child’s arms.

+## Disclosures and Safety

+- Requires adult supervision for setup
+- Internet connection required for updates
+- Battery life varies with usage
+- Content subject to parental approval